Not only because you need something, but because you have something to be thankful for.

 - Saturday 12pm - 4:30pm

-Stocks clothes, toys, books, bedding, electricals, bric-a-brac and welcomes donations within opening hours.
-All the money raised goes to support our work in East Manchester
+We sell clothes, toys, books, bedding, electricals, bric-a-brac and small furniture.
+We welcome donations within opening hours.
+If in doubt, please rung ahead to avoid disappointment.
+All the money raised goes to support our work in East Manchester.

 Meet the people